codbex/codbex.github.io/_posts/2024-11-18-build-and-release-docker-image-for-codbex-application.md

 Dirigible automatically creates a `package.json` file in every project.
 You just need to add the npm packages your application is dependent on in the dependencies section.

-The` package.jso`n file is essential for:
+The` package.json` file is essential for:

 - Listing dependencies and scripts required for your application to run.